-You can stop the iCare Console at any time by clicking the Logout link (Logout link (Logout link upper-right corner of the console.
+You can stop the iCare Console at any time by clicking the Logout link (Logout link (

 • Starting the iCare Console, on page 1-4

 Chapter 2.
 Importing, Managing and Monitoring Resources

 This chapter explains how to import and manage hardware resources using the Resource tree which displays a hierarchal view of monitored resources and their status.
 It includes the following topics: